ChengF-Lab/GPSnet/Readme.md

-## The data and Matlab code for paper ?A Genome-wide Positioning Systems Network Algorithm for in silico Drug Repurposing?.
+## The data and Matlab code for paper "A Genome-wide Positioning Systems Network Algorithm for in silico Drug Repurposing".

 ### Data Description (Data_mat)